cubeyoung/OTSeg/README.md

-# The Official PyTorch Implementation of ZegOT: Zero-shot Segmentation Through Optimal Transport of Text Prompts
+# The Official PyTorch Implementation of OTSeg: Multi-prompt Sinkhorn Attention for Zero-Shot Semantic Segmentation

 ## Code will be relaesed soon!!